rsampaio/kvstore/README.md

 The `handler.go` file also defines a variable `DefaultHandler` that is a map initialized with the default handlers for the commands GET, SET, DELETE and STREAM.

 The implementation of this package was tricky and I ended up facing interesting issues with connection used in `bufio` Readers and re-used later for direct IO operations with different results due to buffered nature of the bufio.
-Once I realized that that I should peform Read operations on the buffer the implementation go easier.
+Once I realized that I should peform Read operations on the buffer the implementation got simpler.

 ## Build, Test and Execution